studentkittens/lncs-pandoc/paper.md

 When adding a file to `git-annex`, the file gets moved to the `.git/annex/objects/`-folder and a symbolic link to the data is created by default.
 This is a `git-annex` feature to avoid unwanted manipulation of the data.
-The filename itself is renamed in a way which name represents the cryptographic hash sum of the data itself.
+The data moved to the *objects*-folder is renamed, so that it's name now represents the cryptographic hash sum of the data itself.
 The files are stored by the *backend* in a key-value manner.
-In this way e.g. the data's integrity might be validated by the `git-annex fsck`-command.
+In this way the data's integrity might be validated by the `git-annex fsck`-command.
 For a complete list of supported backends see
 @backends.
 The ,,symbolic link"-behavior is called `git annex indirect`-mode.
 To can get more information about the configuration of a repository you can run the